fdegier/homebridge-jablotron-alarm/README.md

 If you want to use Siri for controlling the alarm, you need to create a scene, which switches the alarm on or off and then ask Siri to set that scene.

-## Obtaning service Id
+## Identify Jablotron services and devices
-To get the service id and segment, run the config_helper.py, this will get all services and related segments that are assigned to your account:
+To identify Jablotron services and devices (segments and PGMs), run the config_helper.py, this will get all services and related segments that are assigned to your account:

     python3 config_helper.py username password